Direct TPMS Versus Indirect TPMS

 - Reduced fuel costs

-TPM systems are beneficial on both personal and societal level.
-No wonder it is already a mandated safety measure in the EU, US and being introduced in APAC region.
+TPM systems are beneficial on both personal and societal levels.
+No wonder it is already a mandated safety measure in the US, EU, and APAC regions.

-Within the TPM systems there are two types: direct TPMS (dTPMS) and indirect TPMS which function in different ways.
+There are two types of TPM systems: direct TPMS (dTPMS) and indirect TPMS which function in different ways.
 Knowing those differences will help you understand and communicate the best solution for your customers.

 What is the Difference Between Direct and Indirect TPMS?

-Direct TPMS (dTPMS) gathers accurate pressure data directly from the tire valve via four dedicated pressure sensors that are attached to the valve, reporting pressure readings in real time.
-Indirect TPMS, on the other hand, uses the ABS system to approximate tire pressure, and drivers must travel a substantial distance before an alert will be generated.
+Direct TPMS (dTPMS) gathers accurate pressure data directly from the tire valve via four dedicated pressure sensors that are attached to the valve, reporting pressure readings in real-time.
+Indirect TPMS, on the other hand, uses the ABS system to approximate tire pressure, and motorists must drive a substantial distance before an alert will be generated.

 Which System Works Best?